" ....what's happening here is not just fine craftwork

 In addition to the volunteering, training & apprentiship opportunities in heritage, conservation and eco-construction skills the centre runs a programme of short courses on a wide variety of practical skills including :

 course covers: a practical understanding of the production, care and different uses of lime mortars including pointing, plastering wattle & daub and limewashing with pigments.
 The courses enable participants to be able to source and use lime safely and successfully in both repair/conservation and new/eco-build applications.

-This year ( 2013) we will be partnering the National Trust, through the Heritage Lottery Funded Llyn Landscape Partnership project, to offer free courses during the repair and renovation of two traditional crog-loft cottages here on Mynydd Rhiw.
+This year we will partnered the National Trust, through the Heritage Lottery Funded Llyn Landscape Partnership project, to offer training during the repair and renovation of two traditional crog-loft cottages here on Mynydd Rhiw.
 To find out more about the Rhiw Cottage Restoration Project please follow the link: http://www.youtube.com/watch?v=t1Aewlnu0hY

 course covers: planning, planting tree care ,species identification & ecology, the carbon cylcle & sustainability, woodland coppice crafts and the history of woodland management in Britain.

 includes garden design & planting plans, composting, weeds,pests & diseases, tools & techniques, plant varieties and ecology

 course covers a range of different construction methods from earth walling, cob and stone to green oak & timber frame, thatching, straw bale building , traditional pegged slating, limeplastering,pointing and limewashing

 please refer to the diary on the News Page for forthcoming events or contact the office for further details on 01758 780388...